Privacy settings

 3. Lock your outdoor food waste recycling bin by bringing the handle to the front.

-4. Put your outdoor food waste recycling bin out the front of your property for collection by 7 am every week on the day we collect your waste or recycling.
+4. Put your outdoor food waste recycling bin out the front of your property for collection by 7 am every week on same day that your other bins are collected.
+You can find this on your collections calendar

 Please make sure the handle is in the up position whilst locked to support our collections crews.